ghetzel/diecast/README.md

 var "user.auth.scheme" "basic"
 ```

-...would produce the following struct:
+...would produce the following object:

 ```
 {